When does Metropolized Hamiltonian Monte Carlo provably outperform Metropolis-adjusted Langevin algorithm?: Introduction

 While the mixing time of the Metropolized Adjusted Langevin Algorithm (MALA) has been well studied in recent years, much less is known about MCMC methods that rely on Hamiltonian Ordinary Differential Equations (ODEs).
 To transform HMC's continuous ODE into an algorithm, numerical integrators are often used to discretize the ODE and produce a Markov chain based on a finite number of gradient evaluations.
 The leapfrog or St\"ormer-Verlet integrator is a commonly used choice that performs well in practice, and it discretizes the integral of the force using a trapezoidal rule~\cite{neal2011mcmc}.

+For exact HMC with zero numerical error, \cite{mangoubi2017rapid} used a coupling argument to derive Wasserstein-1 distance convergence for strongly logconcave target distributions, which was sharpened in~\cite{chen_optimal_2022} and~\cite{bou2020coupling}.

-In the effort to theoretically characterize its convergence properties, Monmarch\'e~\cite{monmarche2022hmc} demonstrates that the unadjusted Hamiltonian Monte Carlo (uHMC) with the leapfrog integrator has a gradient complexity of $\tilde{O}(d^{1/2}\epsilon^{-1/2})$ under the Lipschitz property of the Hessian.
-The result is obtained by examining a more general family of algorithms that are discretizations of underdamped Langevin diffusions (ULD).
+For unadjusted Hamiltonian Monte Carlo (uHMC), \cite{gouraud_hmc_2025} demonstrated that the leapfrog integrator has a gradient complexity of $\tilde{O}(d^{1/2}\epsilon^{-1/2})$ under the Lipschitz property of the Hessian.
+The result is obtained by examining a more general family of algorithms that are discretization of underdamped Langevin diffusions (ULD).
 Shen et al.~\cite{shen2019randomized} incorporate the idea of Randomized Midpoint Method (RMM) to ULD, obtained a gradient complexity of $\tilde O(d^{1/3}\epsilon^{-2/3})$.
 This dimension dependency is shown to tight in Cao et al.~\cite{cao2020complexity}.
-Recently, Nawaf and Milo~\cite{bou2022unadjusted} use this idea of RMM to propose a random-time integrator, which they call ``Stratified Monte Carlo'' for uHMC.
+Recently, \cite{bou-rabee_unadjusted_2025} used this idea of RMM to propose a random-time integrator, which they call ``Stratified Monte Carlo'' for uHMC.
 This algorithm achieves a gradient complexity of $\tilde O(d^{1/3}\epsilon^{-2/3})$ without high-order derivative assumptions.
-All results for uHMC are stated for convergence in the Wasserstein distance.
+All above results for uHMC are stated for convergence in the Wasserstein distance.
+Explicit total variation (TV) bounds for uHMC are scarce, \cite{bou-rabee_mixing_2023} showed that $O(d^{3/4}\epsilon^{-1/2} \log(d/\epsilon))$ gradient evaluations suffices for $\epsilon$-TV distance accuracy.

 Similar to the situation in Langevin algorithms, adding a Metropolis-Hastings step to uHMC can lead to a mixing time with logarithmic dependence on the error tolerance.
 In particular, Chen et al.~\cite{chen2020fast} demonstrate a gradient complexity of $\tilde{O}(d^{11/12}\polylog(1/\tole))$ for sampling from a strongly log-concave and third-order smooth target distribution in total variation (TV) distance under a warm start.
 It is worth noting that there is a gap between the above result and what is known for sampling a regular product distribution via Metropolized HMC, where the gradient complexity only has dimension dependency $\dims^{\frac14}$~\cite{beskos2013optimal}.